|Volume One — Article 3|

 Ultimately, the Renaissance stands with the Roman Catholic Church.
 This should not be surprising since both pursue an earthly perfectionism.
 Such perfectionism is the ideal of fulfillment on this earth.
 Catholicism pursues this ideal through the sacraments and institutions of the Catholic Church; the Renaissance seeks this same ideal through the secular wealth and energies of humanism.
 The Renaissance promised men that through the untrammeled pursuit of science and the humanitarian arts, the race could find answers to all its problems, whether political, social, medical or psychological.
 It was an age of great promise.
 It was the great hope held out to mankind.
 And those hopes and promises of the Renaissance have extended down the centuries even to our own day.
 Its nascent energies bred the Age of Enlightenment, produced the Industrial Revolution, ushered in the Golden Age of biology and medicine, and unleashed the present technologic and scientific revolution on the world.

 Three hundred years after the Reformation, the Protestant bodies in America bitterly opposed the doctrine of the soon coming, literal second advent of Christ.
 They declared for a temporal millennium on earth to be ushered in largely by man's ingenuity and all the great learning of the universities.
-The Protestant universities had not built on Luther.
-The Protestant universities, with their higher education and learning, were wholly permeated with the classical philosophy of the Renaissance.
-They wanted none of the pure religion of St. Paul and of Martin Luther.
+The Protestant universities had not continued to build on Luther, Calvin, and Wesley.
+The "mainline" Protestant denominational universities, with their higher education and learning, became wholly permeated social Darwinism and with the classical philosophy and humanism of the Renaissance.
+They wanted none of the pure religion of the apostle Paul and of Martin Luther.
 They traded it all for the hope of the Renaissance.

-In the late 1960's man was suddenly so surfeited with the hope of science and the promise of the Renaissance, that he was filled with revulsion.
+In the late 1960's modern man was so over filled with the hope of science and the promise of the Renaissance, that the youth rebelled in revulsion and revolution.
 You could sense in America the grand disillusionment that all the prosperity and progress had done little for man after all.
 They had only polluted his air, defiled his streams, corrupted his children, broken his homes, decayed his cities and ruptured his social amity.
-Suddenly the Renaissance was dead!
+Suddenly the false hope of the Renaissance was dead!

 Again the world is ripe.
 But ripe for what?

-Today in America there is a tremendous turning to occultism, to Pentecostalism, and to the Charismatic Movement.
+Today modern society has turned to occultism, opioids, Pentecostalism, the Charismatic movement and ecumenism.
 Multitudes despair of life fulfilled on earth except through some inner ecstatic experience.
 But this, of course, is the essential and mystical ethic of Roman Catholicism.

-Time once proved and irrefutably demonstrated the error of this Catholic concept until the world was ripe for justification by faith.
-So today man's vain hope of fulfillment in this life has again been demonstrated until the world is ready for the pure truth of justification by faith and a mighty revival of hope in the coming of Jesus Christ in glory.
+So today man's vain hope of fulfillment in this life has again been demonstrated until the world is once again ready for the pure bible truth of the forgiveness of sin and eternal life by faith in the sinless life and atoning death of Christ alone and a mighty revival of hope in the coming of Jesus Christ in glory.